 ROI measurement and justification

 ROI from AI-based vision inspection demonstrates substantial returns.
 Some companies pay for their vision inspection system in under one year on labor cost savings alone (Source: Food Industry Executive).
+Benefits include:

-- Faster threat detection capabilities
+Faster incident detection capabilities

-- Reduction in safety incidents
+Reduction in safety incidents

-- Prevention of costly downtime events
+Prevention of costly downtime events

 Balancing security with production continuity